 SUMMARY AND RECOMMENDATIONS

 ●Most initial treatment regimens for hospitalized patients with community-acquired pneumonia (CAP) are empiric.
 A limited number of pathogens are responsible for the majority of cases (table 1 and table 2 and figure 1).
 The predominant pathogen is Streptococcus pneumoniae.
 Other common pathogens include Haemophilus influenzae, the atypical bacteria (Mycoplasma pneumoniae, Chlamydophila pneumoniae, and Legionella spp), oropharyngeal aerobes and anaerobes (in the setting of aspiration), and respiratory viruses.
 Antibiotics should be started as soon as possible once the diagnosis of CAP is considered likely.
 (See 'Principles of antimicrobial therapy' above and 'Empiric therapy and pathogen-directed therapy' above.)

 ●Emerging drug-resistant S. pneumoniae (DRSP) complicates the use of empiric treatment.
 Treatment failures have been demonstrated with use of macrolides for macrolide-resistant organisms.
 Most pneumococci respond to higher dose beta-lactams, other than cefuroxime.
 (See 'Risk factors for drug resistance' above.)

 ●For hospitalized patients not requiring intensive care unit (ICU) admission, we suggest initial combination therapy with an anti-pneumococcal beta-lactam (ceftriaxone, cefotaxime, ceftaroline, ertapenem, or ampicillin-sulbactam) plus a macrolide (azithromycin or clarithromycin XL), or monotherapy with a respiratory fluoroquinolone (levofloxacin or moxifloxacin) (Grade 1B).
 We suggest that monotherapy with tigecycline be limited to patients intolerant of beta-lactams and fluoroquinolones (Grade 2B).
 Coverage for drug-resistant pathogens, such as Pseudomonas or methicillin-resistant Staphylococcus aureus (MRSA), should be included in patients with risk factors.
-Doxycycline may be used as an alternative to a macrolide, especially in patients at risk for QT interval prolongation.
+Doxycycline may be used as an alternative to a macrolide, especially in patients at high risk of QT interval prolongation.
 Oral therapy with a macrolide or doxycycline is appropriate only for selected patients without evidence of or risk factors for severe pneumonia.
 (See 'Not in the ICU' above.)